 The down-side is that it won't work.
 Many people do not understand the nature of sport-specificity.
 The effect you want from split-style snatching, etc., is the ability and the practice of moving your feet very fast over a long distance.
 You do NOT need or want to attempt to reproduce the exact movement pattern in strength training that you use in sport practice.
 Training works metabolic pathways and neuromuscular adaptations in a general way, which then get applied during sports practice to the specific movement pattern used in the sport itself.
 If you try to split under the bar like you stand in MA, all you're doing is messing them both up.

-The Squat: Hips are the Key –Mark Rippetoe
+The “Sumo” Deadlift: What's the Point? –Mark Rippetoe

 Highlights from the StartingStrength Community.
 Browse archives.